bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-03-ref-readonly.md

 > Reserved for use by a compiler for tracking metadata.
 This attribute should not be used by developers in source code.
 > * [(Microsoft, n.d.)](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.requireslocationattribute?view=net-8.0)

 Let's take a look at the spec and see if we can find more information.
+So my guess is, that this attribute requires the given argument to be declared before being passed into the method which required the `ref readonly` parameter.

+If we update our previous example and change the call to `GetPerson(ref new DbContext(), 1)` and initialize a new `DbContext` object during the call instead of passing an already allocated object.
+This will give us the warning `Argument 1 should be a variable because it is passed to a 'ref readonly' parameter`.
+If we now remove the `readonly` modifier in the `GetPerson` signature, this error messages disappears and changes into `Argument is 'value' while parameter is declared as 'ref'`.
+My expectation was that this was allowed, but I think that because the `ref readonly` modifier is desugared into a `ref` modifier with the `[In]` and `[RequiresLocation]` attributes, it allows for

 SPEC: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-12.0/ref-readonly-parameters